Tips for First Timers at TOC

 - Bring plenty of business cards.
 You'll be meeting a lot of people and handing out your business cards is an easy way for others to get your contact information.

 - Attend all the networking events.
 They give you the opportunity to mingle in a more informal setting.
 See the list of TOC events »

 - Chat with others at your lunch table.
 Ask them which sessions they plan to go to or which sessions they've liked the best so far.
 If you missed one of the sessions everyone seemed to like, leave a comment on that session's page on the TOC website and ask the speaker to please post their slides/presentation files.

 - Talk to the speakers after their presentations.
 Our speakers put a lot of time and energy into their presentations so any kind of feedback you have for them is always appreciated.
 And as influencers in this industry, they are a valuable source of information too.
 You can either give feedback in person at the session or online by leaving a comment on the speaker's session detail page.
 Speakers are notified via email when someone makes an online comment about their sessions and will often respond.

 - Visit the booths in the Exhibit Hall.
 The TOC exhibitors are an important part of the publishing ecosystem.
-They’re not only showing off the latest and greatest products and services, they’re also good resources of information and they’re often great at connecting people.
+They’re not only showing off the latest and greatest products and services, but they are good resources of information and many times great at connecting people to one another.